Ford Spark Plug Blow Out Problems How to Repair

 Calvan 38900 Ford Spark Plug Insert Kit - for Triton SOHC 1998-2004 with M14x1.25 Taper Seat Plugs

 Blowout FAQ's Recommended Reading for Using CAL38900 - Your question may be answered in this blog.
 We've compiled a ton of questions we've had on this job since 2005.

-Expedition Cylinder Head Removal Body Off - *Removing the body is NOT required for use of the 38900 DLT thread repair kit.
+Expedition Cylinder Head Removal – Body Off - *Removing the body is NOT required for use of the Time Sert or Calvan thread repair kits.
 Just see what you're missing!

 Video Inspection Cameras - To help verify metal shavings are removed after drilling tapping etc.

 Air Ratchets - A good quality air ratchet is recommended by Calvan for drilling, using the bit in the 38900 kit.

 TIME-SERT 3221 - for most 2004-2008 3 Valve engines with 16x1.5mm threads.

 Calvan 39300 - also for most 2004-2008 3 Valve engines with 16x1.5mm threads.